Every traveler has a unique personality. What type of traveler are you?

 Luggage for the Traveler with Medical Needs

 And then for when you’re too lethargic or can’t carry things, there’s the option to have an auto-follow smart luggage.
+Check out my full shoppable Amazon list of travel essentials for those with medical needs including luggage options and disinfectant supplies for the plane.

 For more info on what to pack, check out my blog, “Traveling with a Chronic Illness”.